tienphat14/java-exercise/src/main/java/coaching/csv/README.md

 - Code documentation is required (apply to public method and class), it should clarify the purpose and usage.
 - Implementation must align to coding conventions which is readable, maintainable, extensible.
-- Reflection API is not allowed in this exercise.
 - All unit tests must be passed, which determine your result.